grilgamesh/Myopia-investigation/README.md

 ## Artificial Neural Network

-This model achieved 91.0% accuracy - a success.
+This model achieved 91.0% accuracy on correctly predicting myopia - I consider this a straightforward success.

 # Overall Conclusion
 To summarise: